qaiserjavaid00-cyber/eshop-frontend/README.md

-🛒 Full-Stack E-Commerce Platform (Production-Style)
+# 🛒 Scalable Full-Stack E-Commerce Platform with Stripe & Admin Dashboard

 A scalable eCommerce application simulating a real-world shopping system with authentication, payments, and admin analytics.